-THE BLACK VAULT: secret funds, obtained by illicit means, used for the purpose of conducting black operations.
+THE BLACK VAULT, in spy language: secret funds, obtained by illicit means, used to conduct black operations.

 Can one man stop a conspiracy to overthrow the current-day President?